gapml/CV/docs/index.md

         float16|float32 : pixel data type
         uint8|uint16    : pixel data type

-For example, if the target neural network is a DNN and the input is a gray scale flatten 28x28 vector, one would specify:
+For example, if the target neural network is a DNN and the input is a flattened gray scale 28x28 vector (e.g., mnist), one would specify:

 ```python
 images = Images(name='mnist', ..., config=[resize=(28,28), 'gray', 'flatten'])